-The Pérez-Temprano group is focused on understanding organometallic processes relevant to catalytic transformations.
-Our goal is not only to provide critical mechanistic information on well-known reactivity, but also to discover, design, develop and understand novel transition metal-catalyzed reactions.
-Our group interests are varied, but they are connected by the common theme of developing more sustainable approaches for the synthesis of organic molecules using fundamental organometallic chemistry.
-We want to contribute to address some of the major challenges that our world faces, such as global warming or minimizing the impact of chemical synthesis.
-To develop our research projects, we apply different approaches, ranging from synthetic organic chemistry to mechanistic studies including the preparation of key catalytic intermediates and a full complement of physical organic tools such as kinetic studies.
+Our group interests, although varied, are connected by the common theme of developing more sustainable approaches for the synthesis or organic molecules using fundamental organometallic chemistry.
+We understand the potential impact and relevance of our research for the general public.
+Therefore, our research goals are strongly influenced by our perceptions of society’s needs, such as global warming or minimizing the impact of chemical synthesis.
+To achieve those goals, our group applies different approaches, ranging from synthetic organic chemistry to mechanistic studies including the preparation of key catalytic intermediates and a full complement of physical organic tools such as kinetic studies.

 Investigation of Bimetallic Systems to Promote C–C Bond Forming Reactions